songlinl/btp-mission-hybrid-rag/set-up/set-up-ai-launchpad.md

     ![](img/24.png)

-    > [!TIP] In case you are facing *Forbidden* error, validate that the user with which you are logging in has the following roles assigned:
+    >💡**Tip**: In case you are facing *Forbidden* error, validate that the user with which you are logging in has the following roles assigned:
     > - **ailaunchpad_aicore_admin_editor**
     > - **ailaunchpad_allow_all_resourcegroups**
     > - **ailaunchpad_connections_editor**